 Andean Dream Story

-Los Angeles-based entrepreneur, Ingrid Hirstin-Lazcano founded Andean Dream in 2006.
-Her husband Fernando Lazcano-Dunn, who was serving as the Consul General of Bolivia, in Los Angeles, introduced her to the plight of the indigenous quinoa farmers in Bolivia, who at that time, were living well below the poverty line.
+Entrepreneur, Ingrid Hirstin-Lazcano, founded Andean Dream in 2006.
+Her inspiration was her husband, Fernando Lazcano-Dunn, who was serving as the Consul General of Bolivia, in Los Angeles.
+He introduced her to the plight of the indigenous quinoa farmers in Bolivia that were living well below the poverty line.

 After developing the first quinoa cookie in her home kitchen, Ingrid saw an opportunity to improve the lives of individuals in the poverty-stricken regions of Bolivia by creating the Andean Dream brand.
-She traveled to Bolivia and connected with a quinoa supplier who had obtained organic certification for 280 indigenous farming families, who became her dedicated supplier for this superfood.
-In addition to helping farmers, she saw an opportunity to improve the lives of single mothers and individuals with disabilities, by identifying a local manufacturer who employs these individuals, to make the Andean Dream products.
+She traveled to Bolivia and connected with a quinoa supplier who had obtained organic certification for 280 indigenous farming families.
+They became the dedicated supplier for Andean Dream.
+In addition to helping farmers, Ingrid saw an opportunity to improve the lives of single mothers and people with disabilities, by identifying a local manufacturer who employs these individuals, to make the Andean Dream products.

-It wasn’t long after when Andean Dream Quinoa Cookies were introduced exclusively in the Southern Pacific region of Whole Foods Market.
-This was the beginning of a now 12-year endeavor that has continuously benefited the farmers and workers in Bolivia, who are associated with the brand.
+When Andean Dream Quinoa Cookies were first introduced exclusively in Whole Foods Market in 2006, it was the beginning of a now 15-year endeavor that has continuously benefited the farmers and workers who are associated with the brand.
 Andean Dream’s goal in creating these value-added products was to play a part in improving the social economy in Bolivia and provide healthy options for consumers.

-In 2011, New York businessman Klaus Whitney joined the Andean Dream team as a partner and has been actively involved with Mrs. Lazcano in running the day to day operation of the company.
+In 2011, businessman Klaus Whitney, joined the Andean Dream team as a partner and has been actively involved with Ingrid in running the day-to-day operations of the company.
 This partnership has helped to grow the brand tremendously and continues to inspire new product innovations.
 Through its distributor partners, Andean Dream Quinoa products are now available in 27 countries.